TymonPawelczyk/TymonPawelczyk/README.md

 - 🌱 I’m currently learning: Vue.js and react Native
 - 📫 How to reach me: tymon.pawelczyk@gmail.com
 - ⚡ Fun fact: I like a Mobile & Web Apps and IoT.
-- Currently worikng as QA Automation Tester
+- Currently working as QA Automation Tester

 ## Technologies & Tools
 Here are some of the technologies and tools I work with: